 Food Addiction Support Group meets Saturdays from 8:30 a.m. – 10:00 a.m. in the Fellowship Hall.

 GriefShare Support Group If you or someone you know have experienced the death of a family member or friend, please know that help can be found through GriefShare.
 This thirteen-week class seeks, through a DVD series and discussion, to bring comfort and care to those who are grieving the loss of a loved one.
-New groups are beginning this fall.
-Fall GriefShare begins September 6 at 6:30 p.m. in the Hemby House.
+The first session of GriefShare will begin on Wednesday, January 24 at 6:30 p.m. in the Hemby House.
+Please contact Rev. Ed Briggs at the church office for more information about GriefShare or if you would like to sign up for this group.

 Health Ministry Events Based on info from the health survey, the Health Ministry Team is hosting an event: Healthy Tips For The Family On The Go!
 This event will be on September 22, 2016 from 6:00 p.m.- 8:00 p.m. at the Family Life Center.
 There will be a chef with cooking demos, recipes, and samples; a doctor giving healthy tips for the family; and pre-diabetes risk assessment.
 Childcare will be provided.
 Please register by clicking here.
 We hope to see you there!